 About the ECB

-The ECB works closely with all 19 national central banks in the euro area and together with them forms a group called the Eurosystem.
-It also has regular contact with all 28 national central banks in the EU in a network called the European System of Central Banks.
+At the ECB, we work closely with all national central banks in the euro area and together with them forms a group called the Eurosystem.
+We also have regular contact with all national central banks in the EU in a network called the European System of Central Banks.

 The ECB wishes to be a workplace where staff members feel included and respected, and that their individual talents are valued, developed and rewarded.
 We are looking for open-minded and tolerant Europeans.